Maverun/Nurevam/Site/faq.md

 >Make sure you have the `Manage Server` permission, log in on the website with your discord account and you will see a list of the servers that you have the `Manage Server` permission for.
 Select the server you want Nurevam to join.

-##How can I enable a permission?
+##How can I enable the plugins?
 >Select the plugin you want to run and confirm that you want to enable it.

-##Why did a command not work?
+##Why did a command not working?
 >Please make sure you have the respective plugin enabled.
-It may ask for roles, permissions etc, or it is a subcommand.
+It may ask for the roles, permissions etc, also checked if this command is a subcommand which you will need to use the chain command.

-##What is a subcommand?
+##What is the subcommand?
->A subcommand comes after a main command.
-For example: role from mod plugin or clean as well are subcommands.
+>The subcommand comes after a main command.
+For example: role from mod plugin or clean as well are subcommands, so you would have to say !role add @person role_name

 >If i write `!clean`, it will just clean all bot messages, however if i write `!clean all` it will clean all message, including user messages.
 Role does the same thing with add/remove.